aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-azure-function.md

-## Publishing Azure Function to Predict Fraudulant Transactions
+## Publish Azure Function to Predict Fraudulant Transactions
 All incoming transactions get evaluated to determine if they are fraudulant or not based on our traine ML.NET Machine Learning Model.
 This prediction occurs in an Azure Function that we will go ahead and deploy.